 Normally when a user logs in, there are a standard set of modules that are automatically loaded.
 Users can override and add to this standard set in two ways.
 The first is adding module commands to their personal startup files.
 The second way is through the "module save" command.

 To add module commands to users' startup scripts requires a few steps.
-Bash users can put the module commands in either their ~/.profile file or their ~/.profile file:
+Bash users can put the module commands in either their ~/.profile file or their ~/.bashrc file.
+It is simplest to place the following in their ~/.profile file: